MooersLab/pymolsnips/README.md

 The PyMOL macro language (pml) is used to set parameter values and execute commands to make customized scenes of biomolecules in PyMOL's viewport.
 These scenes can be made into static images for posters, seminars, and manuscripts or serve as part of molecular movies.

 The number of lines of pml commands and settings required for very sophisticated figures can approach 100.
 It is difficult to issue so many commands through PyMOL's gui without making mistakes.
 If the commands are not saved to an open script file with a `.pml` file extension, to an open log file, or to a frequently saved session file, the work can be lost.
-Use the **spse** function in the pymolshortcuts.py file in the <a href="https://github.com/MooersLab/pymolshortcuts">pymolshortcuts</a> repository to save session files with time stamps to avoid overwriting previously saved session files.
+Use the **spse** function in the `pymolshortcuts.py` file in the <a href="https://github.com/MooersLab/pymolshortcuts">pymolshortcuts</a> repository to save session files with time stamps to avoid overwriting previously saved session files.

-Here are [examples](https://github.com/MooersLab/pymolsnips/blob/master/images/Gallery.png?raw=true "Gallery") of figures that are impossible or tedious to make via the gui alone are shown in the image gallery below.
+Here are [examples](https://github.com/MooersLab/pymolsnips/blob/master/images/Gallery.png?raw=true "Gallery") of figures that are impossible or tedious to make via the GUI alone.

-However, it is challenging to recall the pml syntax when you do not use PyMOL everyday, which is the case for most PyMOL users.
+It is challenging to recall the pml syntax when you aren't using PyMOL everyday, which is the case for most PyMOL users.
-One solution to this problem is use a library of code fragments with a text editor.
+One solution to this problem is to use a library of code fragments, called "snippets" with a text editor.
-Most text editors allow the user to add a library of code fragments or "snippets".

 ## <A name="FASTLINKS">Quick links</A>

   * <a href="#gallery"> Gallery of snippets and their output </a>
   * <a href="#categories"> Snippet categories</a>
-  * <a href="#tutorials">Tutorial videos</a>
   * <a href="#install">Installing snippets for each editor</a>
   * <a href="#snippetList">List of snippets by category and tab trigger names</a>

-**pymolsnips** is a library of PyMOL macro language (pml) code fragments that have been formatted for several popular text editors.
+**pymolsnips** is a library of pml code fragments that have been formatted for several popular text editors.
 Protocols for snippet installation for each text editor are found <a href="#install">below</a>.
-Some editors take snippet libraries in one file.
-Other editors require that each snippet resides in a separate file.
+Some editors take snippet libraries in one file while other editors require that each snippet reside in a separate file.
 Most editors have their own format for snippets.
 The user downloads the file or folder of snippet files for their text editor and then installs the snippets according to the requirements for a particular text editor.

 Each code fragment has a unique name that also serves as a tab trigger.
-The user enters the name of the code snippet and hits the tab key to trigger the insertion of the code into the currently open `.pml` file.
+The user enters the name of the code snippet and hits the `tab` key to trigger the insertion of the code into the currently open `.pml` file.
-The code fragments have tab stops to advance the cursor to sites of parameters to be edited.
+The code fragments have tab stops to advance the cursor to sites where parameters can be edited.
-The tab stops are mirrored when the parameters are identical.
+Tab stops are mirrored when the parameters are identical.
-The editing of one sites leads to changes in the other other sites.
+The editing of one sites changes the other sites simultaneously.
-The tab stops ensure that all of the required edits are made on the first edit.
+Tab stops ensure that all of the required edits are made on the first edit.

 The animation below demonstrates the use of the `ao` tab trigger to insert 16 lines of code for generating the ambient occlusion effect.
-The user opens with Visual Studio Code a blank file called testVSC.pml.
+Open a blank file called `testVSC.pml.` in *Visual Studio Code*.
-The `.pml` file extension tells Visual Studio Code that this is a PyMOL script file and to make available the library of snippets for PyMOL.
+The `.pml` file extension tells *Visual Studio Code* that this is a PyMOL script file and allows the library of snippets for PyMOL to be made available.
-The user enters the tab trigger `ao`.
+Enter the tab trigger `ao`.
-Two-levels of a cascading menu appears.
+Two-levels of a cascading menus appear.
-The menu of the left shows the alternate tab triggers that contain the letters `a` and `o`.
+The menu on the left shows the alternate tab triggers that contain the letters `a` and `o`.
 The corresponding code for the selected tab trigger is displayed in the right window to allow the user to check that it is the desired tab trigger.
-The right window also contains at the top a description of the snippet.
+The right window also contains a description of the snippet.
-The user can use the up and down arrow keys to select the appropriate tab trigger from the preview menu.
+Use the up and down arrow keys to select the appropriate tab trigger from the preview menu.
-The user then enters the `tab` key to insert the code into the file at the cursor.
+Press the `tab` key to insert the code into the file at the cursor.
-By entering there two letters, the user has inserted 17 lines of code.
+By entering these two letters, you have inserted 17 lines of code.
-The cursor moves to the start of a new line on line 18 where it is ready for a new command.
+The cursor moves to the start of a new line, where it is ready for the next command.

 <p align="center">
 	<img src="https://media.giphy.com/media/SYcU86aGrd5TxZQqjR/giphy.gif" width="850" height="425" alt="ao tab trigger" />